nongthaihoang/custom_font_installer/README.md

 - For `emoji`, rename to `e.ttf`.
 - For the rest, name your fonts the same as the ones that you want to replace in `/system/fonts`.
 - Finally, flash the CFI zip and reboot.

+### Variable fonts (VF)
+All steps are the same as in static fonts.
+Only these are different.
+- For `sans-serif`, rename VF to `ss.ttf` (uprights) and `ssi.ttf` (italics).
+- For `monospace`, rename VF to `ms.ttf`.
+- Configure axes in the config file `OhMyFont/config.cfg`.

+### Note
+- You don't need to have all font files listed above, just use what available.
+- In case of `sans-serif`, there must be at least one font `r.ttf` or `ss.ttf`.
+- If using VF, get the default config file in the CFI zip.
+- For TWRP support, download [twrp](https://gitlab.com/nongthaihoang/oh_my_font/-/raw/master/extensions/twrp.zip) extension and extract to `OhMyFont` folder.